How much is the application fee?

 No, all students must be admitted to the MBA program before enrolling in classes.

 Do you offer career assistance to part-time students?

 Yes, we offer the same staff and resources to our part-time students that we do to our full-time students.
 Learn more about career development services offered in our working professional programs here.

 Do you offer spring or winter start dates for incoming students?

 No, all of our MBA programs only offer fall quarter start dates.

 Where are Sacramento and Bay Area MBA classes taught?

 Classes are held at the UC Davis Sacramento campus.
-Weeknight classes are held from 6 to 9 p.m.
-Weekend courses are scheduled either from 9 a.m. to noon or 1 to 4 p.m.
+Classes meet every other week on Friday from 2 to 5 p.m. and 6 to 9 p.m., and Saturday from 9 a.m. to noon and 1 to 4 p.m.

 The San Francisco Bay Area